 - Baking soda and baking powder: make sure they haven't expired.

-- Butter at room temperature is soft but not greasy or starting to melt.
+- Butter at room temperature is soft and cool but not greasy or starting to melt.

-Soft butter and sugars: for best results use an electric mixer or a stand mixer with the paddle attachment.
+- Creaming the ingredients: for best results, use an electric mixer or a stand mixer with the paddle attachment.

-Basic cookie dough: after adding the dry ingredients, the cookie dough is light brown in color, thick and smooth, with no traces of flour or egg.
+Basic cookie dough: after adding the dry ingredients, the cookie dough is light brown, thick and smooth, with no traces of flour or egg.

-Chocolate and mint chips: are added at the end and combined with a silicone spatula.
+Chocolate and mint chips are added at the end and combined with a rubber or silicone spatula.

 Vintage Kitchen tip: don't overmix after adding flour to cookie dough.
 You don't want to develop gluten as it will result in tougher cookies.